Learning directed acyclic graphs based on sparsest permutations: Simulation comparison between SP and other algorithms

 \section{Simulation comparison between SP and other algorithms}

-In Sections~\ref{SecMainResults} and ~\ref{sec_uni_con}, we showed that the (strong) SMR assumption is strictly weaker than the (strong) faithfulness assumption.
-This suggests a higher recovery rate of $\mathcal{M}(G^*)$ for the SP algorithm compared to the SGS and PC algorithms, where the weakest known sufficient condition is the strong faithfulness assumption.
-In this section, we support our theoretical results with simulations on small Gaussian DAGs of up to 8 nodes in the sample setting where the CI relations are inferred from data.
-In addition to the constraint-based PC and SGS algorithms, we compare our SP algorithm to the popular score-based GES and hybrid MMHC algorithms.
-For the PC and SGS algorithms we used the R package 'pcalg'~\cite{kaetal10}, while for the GES and MMHC algorithms, we used the R package 'bnlearn'~\cite{Scutari10}.
+The stronger consistency guarantees obtained in this paper for the SP algorithm as compared to other causal inference algorithms suggest a higher recovery rate of $\mathcal{M}(G^*\!)$.
+In this section, we support our theoretical results with simulations on Gaussian DAG models in the sample setting where the CI relations are inferred from data.
+In addition to the constraint-based PC and SGS algorithms, we compare the SP algorithm to the popular score-based GES and hybrid MMHC algorithms.
+For the PC, SGS, and GES algorithms we used the R package 'pcalg'~\citep{kaetal10}, while for the MMHC algorithm, we used the R package 'bnlearn'~\citep{Scutari10}.
+This is just a selection of algorithms and due to computational limits of our algorithm we only performed simulations on small DAGs of up to 8 nodes.
+The main purpose of this simulation study is to analyze empirically how much weaker the strong SMR assumption is as compared to the assumptions needed for consistency of other algorithms.

-The simulation study was conducted as follows: $100$ realizations of a $p$-node random Gaussian DAG model were constructed with $p \in \{3,4,5,6,7,8\}$ for different expected neighborhood sizes (i.e.~edge probabilities) with edge weights $a_{jk}$ chosen uniformly in $[-1,-0.25] \cup [0.25, 1]$, ensuring the edge weights are bounded away from $0$.
+The simulation study was conducted as follows: $100$ realizations of a $p$-node random Gaussian DAG model were constructed with $p \in \{3,4,5,6,7,8\}$ for different expected neighborhood sizes (i.e., edge probabilities) with edge weights $A_{jk}$ chosen uniformly in $[-1,-0.25] \cup [0.25, 1]$, ensuring the edge weights are bounded away from $0$.
 The considered expected neighborhood sizes range from 0.2 (very sparse DAG) to $p-1$ (complete DAG).
 Subsequently, $n$ samples were drawn from the distribution induced by the Gaussian DAG model.
 We report the results for $n\in\{1000, 10000\}$ and $p \in \{5, 8\}$.
-The CI relations were estimated for both algorithms using the hypothesis test outlined in Section~\ref{SecNoisy} based on Fisher's z-transform with size $\alpha \in \{ 0.01, 0.001, 0.0001 \}$.
-These values of $\alpha$ were selected since empirically they were optimal for the PC and SGS algorithms on the considered examples.
-This is consistent with the findings in the simulation results in~\cite{Kalisch07}.
+The CI relations were estimated using Fisher's z-transform as outlined in Section~\ref{SecNoisy}.
+The size of this hypothesis test $\alpha \in \{ 0.01, 0.001, 0.0001 \}$ was selected since empirically these values led to a good performance of the PC and SGS algorithms on the considered examples.
+This is consistent with the findings in the simulation results by \citet{Kalisch07}.
+For GES and MMHC we used the BIC as scoring function.